Tontonjo/docker/nginx_proxy_manager/fail2ban/readme.md

 - Edit path to match your environement

 #### Set fail2ban service dependency to wait for docker (necessary to ensure fail2ban rules get in first position)
+!! this probably has to be done every major update !!
 Add docker.service to fail2ban.service configuration
 ```ssh
 nano /usr/lib/systemd/system/fail2ban.service